attivio/searchui/README.md

 ---
 <a name="configuration"></a>
 ## How Do I Configure Search UI?
-Many Search UI features are configurable, including pointing it to an Elasticsearch or SOLR installation.
+Many Search UI features are configurable, including pointing it to an Elasticsearch or Solr installation.
 These settings support rapid prototyping for demos and proof-of-concept projects.

 > Setting these preferences will affect all users who may be accessing this application.
 > If any values are not specified, the application uses system-application defaults.